-Inclusive Digital District Mapping and Design for Urban Areas
+Inclusive Digital District Design and Mapping for Urban Areas

 iNeighborhoods partners announce an inclusive and cost-effective, digital district mapping, design and ecosystem program for urban areas.